aws-samples/aurora-postgresql-pgvector/02_RetrievalAugmentedGeneration/02_QuestionAnswering_Open_Source_LLMs/README.md

-# Leverage pgvector and Amazon Aurora PostgreSQL for Natural Language Processing, Chatbots and Sentiment Analysis
+# Generative AI Use Cases with Amazon Aurora PostgreSQL, pgvector and Amazon Bedrock

 ## Introduction - Build and deploy an AI-powered chatbot application